-The minority attack is an important attacking formation to learn.
-Although this article won’t go in depth on the minority attack, the following game demonstrates the its potential.
+The minority attack is one of the most important beginner chess strategies to learn.
+Although this article won’t go in-depth on the minority attack, the following game demonstrates its potential.
 As mentioned, White’s pressure on c6 eventually leads to targets all over the board.

 In the next example the legendary Viktor Korchnoi creates a weak pawn for his opponent.
 Although his opponent tries to counterattack actively, Korchnoi finds an opportunity to transform his positional advantage into a king hunt.

 Remember the following about creating weaknesses:

 ABC-W’s (Always Be Creating Weaknesses for your opponent).
 Actively look for opportunities, particularly when your opponent provides a “hook” (by advancing a pawn).